pengbo-learn/books/readme.md

     - Gödel's 1929 doctoral thesis showed the first-order predicate logic was complete.
     >
     Hilbert's final years were spent in loneliness and senility.
 He died in 1943.
 On Hilbert's tombstone in Gottingen are the words \
-    &nbsp;&nbsp;&nbsp;&nbsp;Wir mussen wissen.\
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Wir mussen wissen.\
-    &nbsp;&nbsp;&nbsp;&nbsp;Wir werden wissen.\
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Wir werden wissen.\
     We must know.
 We shall know.
-Except that now when people read Hilbert's words, all they can think about is Godel and Church and Turing, incompleteness and undecidability
+Except that now when people read Hilbert's words, all they can think about is Gödel and Church and Turing, incompleteness and undecidability
 - Turing
     - Turing machine + Turing test
+    - The Universal Turing Machine(UTM).
     - Turing machines are countable.
-    - The computable numbers are therefore countable.
+The computable numbers are therefore countable.
-    - The Universal Turing Machine(UTM).
     - Turing machines are not enumerable.
-    - There is no general method to determine a Turing machine is circular or not.
+There is no general method to determine a Turing machine is circular or not.

 ### The Entscheidungsproblem and Alan Turing (Brodkorb-2019).pdf
 learn Turing's solution the Entscheidungsproblem: